 The period stigma

 Matsui believes we need to speak openly about periods because they are totally normal.
-She says, “I actually feel like we can go a step beyond periods being normalized to them being celebrated, or at least respected!
+“I actually feel like we can go a step beyond periods being normalized to them being celebrated, or at least respected!
 Periods deserve some respect, dammit!”
 She explains, “The implication is that being female is still othered instead of being the standard or the norm.”

 The employment stigma